mircoporetti/blog/content/blog/opinions-retro/index.md

 with a requirement-first mindset.
 While the percentage output can provide insights, it must be interpreted cautiously to avoid slowing down progress without real benefits or pushing teams in the wrong direction.

+## Conclusion
+The main idea was to take a snapshot of some of my thoughts.
+I'm quite sure that some of them will change or at least will evolve a bit.
+I'm curious to look back at this article in the future and see how my opinions have developed.

+Feel free to contact me if you like to leave your opinion or discuss any of the topics.

+Cheers!